nicolalockwood/BE-nc-news-project/README.md

 - Run `NPM install`.
 This will download dependencies from package.JSON.

--Run `NPM setup-dbs`.
+- Run `NPM setup-dbs`.
 This will initialise the data base ready to be populated

--Run `NPM seed`.
+- Run `NPM seed`.
 This will seed the newly set up database with values and data.

--Run `NPM test`.
+- Run `NPM test`.
 This is will enable testing suite to run.

 # ----Dependencies used----

 These will be insatlled from package.JSON, but are here in list form for reference:

--postgres
+- postgres
--husky
+- husky
--express
+- express
--jest
+- jest
--jest-extended
+- jest-extended
--jest-sorted
+- jest-sorted
--pg-format
+- pg-format
--supertest
+- supertest
--dotenv
+- dotenv
--fs
+- fs

 # ----Minimum Versions ----